Newborns’ Brachial Plexus Injury: Parent Guide

 Abnormal arm position | The affected arm may be held in a fixed position, such as bent at the elbow and close to the body, or it may hang limply. |

 Absent Moro reflex on the affected side | The Moro reflex is a startled reaction where the baby flings their arms and legs out wide.
-If this reflex is missing on one side, it could point to a nerve injury in the arm. |
+If this reflex is missing on one side, it could point to an injury in the arm. |

 Decreased grip on the affected side | The baby may have a weak grip or be unable to grasp objects at all. |